astropenguin/homebrew-radex/README.md

 > Radex is a computer program to calculate the strengths of atomic and molecular lines from interstellar clouds which are assumed to be homogeneous. - [RADEX website](https://personal.sron.nl/~vdtak/radex/index.shtml)

 This project will make it easier to use RADEX for radio astronomers.
-Its Makefile or Homebrew formula will make three different RADEX binaries:
+The Makefile or [the Homebrew formula](https://github.com/astropenguin/homebrew-formulae) will make three different RADEX binaries:

 | Binary | Descripion |
 | --- | --- |